 DEDICATION

 Getting through my dissertation required more than academic support, and I have many, many people to thank for listening to and, at times, having to tolerate me.
-To my family, none of this could have happened without their efforts. my mother Fadwa, who offered the support and the chance to fulfill my passion for learning.
+To my family, none of this could have happened without their efforts.
+My mother Fadwa, who offered the support and the chance to fulfill my passion for learning.
 My father Shaker, who offered love, and encouragement throughout my entire life.
 Also, I am truly grateful to my beloved brothers (Safwan, Sofyan and Mohammed) and one and only sister (Salsabeel ) for supporting me spiritually throughout writing this thesis and my life in general.

 Last but not the least, I would like to thank my small family my beloved husband Hasan and my lovely daughter Natalie– it would be an understatement to say that, as a family, we have experienced some ups and downs in the past three years.
 Every time I was ready to quit, you did not let me and I am forever grateful.
 This dissertation stands as a testament to your unconditional love and encouragement.
-I hope all your dreams come true one-day.
+I hope all your dreams come true one day.

 Islam AL Husban